Louis-ChunHongChan/Self_Study_Programming/README.md

 **<u>Static Keyword</u>**

 - *static* functions are only declared to be used in that specific cpp file, which linker will ignore during linking
-  - To avoid conflict if there are different definitions of a function
+  - Can avoid conflict if there are different definitions of a function
 - *inline* similar to static but return the same address in different cpp files when *static* returns different address